wavefrontHQ/docs/pages/doc/ui_chart_reference.md

 <p><span style="font-size: large; font-weight: 600">Color Mapping Tab</span></p>

 The color mapping tab lets you define which set of values maps to which colors.
-Color mapping uses less than.
 In the example above, values less than 0.3 are green, values less than 0.8 are yellow.
 All other values are red.
+See [How Do I Set Up Color Mapping](ui_charts_faq.html#how-do-i-set-up-color-mapping) for details.

 <p><span style="font-size: large; font-weight: 600">Node Map Defaults Tab</span></p>